bia-technologies/lowkiq/README.md

 A worker corresponds to a queue and contains a job processing logic.

-Fixed amount of threads is used to process all job of all queues.
+The fixed number of threads is used to process all jobs of all queues.
-Adding or removing queues or it's shards won't affect the amount of threads.
+Adding or removing queues or their shards won't affect the number of threads.

 ## Sidekiq comparison